onathjan/my_website/content/projects.md

 ## [ForageHub](https://foragehub.com)

-ForagerHub is a resource for learning which wild edible foods can be found around you, how to forage for them sustainably, and more.
+ForageHub is a resource for learning which wild edible foods can be found around you, how to forage for them sustainably, and more.
 Foraging is a passion of mine and I built this tool to get more people into foraging as a means to connect with their local landscape.